crazedVic/crudwired/readme.md

     php artisan skele:component {class} {--full} {--modal}

 Generates a new component & view file.
-Optionally use the `--full` option to generate a full-page component with automatic routing properties included, or `--modal` to generate a modal component.
+Optionally use the `--full` option to generate a full-page component with automatic routing properties included, or `--modal` to generate a modal component.  **Components are generated into folders grouped by type; modal, partial, full.**

 #### Examples